 - ½ Cup Scallions – thinly sliced

-- 8 ounces Burrata Cheese or Fresh Mozzarella
+- 8 ounces Burrata Cheese (sub: Fresh Mozzarella)

-Optional for topping: Sliced Olives, Sliced Scallions, Quartered Pepperoni
+- Optional toppings Sliced Olives, Sliced Scallions, Quartered Pepperoni

 - Cook the vegetables: In a large skillet, heat olive oil over medium-high heat until shimmering.
-Add in the onion, peppers and season generously with salt and pepper.
-Cook, stirring occasionally until softened, about 6 minutes.
+Add in the onion and peppers; then season generously with salt and pepper.
+Cook, stirring occasionally, until softened, about 5-6 minutes.

 - Add the sausage, then pepperoni: Add the sausage to the skillet and cook, breaking up any large pieces with the back of a spoon, until no longer pink, about 8 minutes.
 Stir in the pepperoni and season again with salt and pepper to taste.
 Remove from heat and let cool completely.Grease a 9x13’’ baking dish with non-stick cooking spray.
 Set aside.

-- Prepare the egg custard: In a medium bowl, beat the eggs with 3 cups milk, mustard, heaping ¼ teaspoon pepper, and 1 teaspoon of salt.
+- Prepare the egg custard: In a medium bowl, whisk the eggs with 3 cups milk, mustard, heaping ¼ teaspoon pepper, and 1 teaspoon of salt.
 Set aside.

-- Mix the filling: In a large bowl, add the bread, cooled sausage mixture, both shredded cheeses and scallions.
+- Mix the filling: In a large bowl, add the cubed bread, cooked and cooled sausage mixture, both shredded cheeses, and the scallions.
 Gently mix together.

-- Add the egg custard: Pour the egg mixture evenly over the bread.
-Use a wooden spoon if necessary to push down the bread and filling to that it is mostly submerged in egg mixture.
+- Add the egg custard: Pour the whisked egg mixture evenly over the bread.
+Use a wooden spoon as necessary to gently push down on the bread and casserole filling to that the cubes of bread are mostly submerged in the egg mixture.

 - Chill: Cover the baking dish with plastic wrap and refrigerate.
 For best results, refrigerate at least 6 hours and up to 24 hours.

-- Preheat the oven to 350 degrees F. If you have refrigerated the strata, remove it from the fridge and let the strata sit on the counter while the oven preheats to remove the chill.
-Uncover the strata and brush the top with remaining 3 tablespoons of milk.
+- Preheat the oven to 350 degrees F. If you have refrigerated the breakfast casserole, remove it from the fridge and let it sit on the counter while the oven preheats.
+Brush with milk: Uncover the casserole, discarding the plastic wrap.
+Use a pastry brush to gently brush the top of the egg and sausage casserole with the remaining 3 tablespoons of milk.

-- Bake, uncovered, for 45 minutes (SEE NOTES).
-Remove the strata from the oven and break the burrata over the top of the strata, evenly distributing it.
-Return to the oven and bake an additional 15-20 minutes, or until the strata is just set and the cheese is bubbly.
+- Bake uncovered for 45 minutes (SEE NOTES).
+Add burrata cheese: Carefully remove the breakfast casserole from the oven.
+Use your hands to break the burrata over the casserole, evenly distributing the cheese among the top.
+Bake again: Return to the oven and bake an additional 15-20 minutes, or until the breakfast egg sausage casserole is JUST set and the cheese is bubbly.

-- Serve: Remove from the oven and set aside to cool for 10 minutes before garnishing as desired and serving.
+- Cool slightly and then Serve: Remove from the oven and set aside to cool for 10 minutes before garnishing as desired and serving.
 Enjoy!

 - Sausage: I used ground sweet Italian sausage, but you can use whatever type or flavor of sausage you prefer.
 If using sausage links, make sure you remove them from their casings before proceeding with the recipe.